DRMF/Seeding-Project/KLSadd_insertion/README.md

  - newtempchap09.tex and newtempchap14.tex these are output files of linetest.py and this is what a standard output looks like.
 They are no longer up to date for updateChapters as it sorts by subsection, but still serve as good reference

-Next: the specifications
+# Next: the specifications

 Each section has subsections like "Hypergeometric Representation", sections in KLSadd with "Hypergeometric Representation" should be seorted there.

 Toward the end of every section in the chapter file, there is a subsection called "References".
 It basically just contains a bunch of references to sources and other papers.
 This is where unsorted materials go For example:
-**These aren't real sections, obviously, just an example**
+**These aren't real sections, just an example**

-in chap09.tex:
+In chap09.tex:
 ```latex
 \section{Dogs}\index{Dog polynomials}
 \subsection*{Hypergeometric dogs}